jayjmanley/phonebook/README.md

 ## Features

 - Phonebook that has search function by first name, last name, and phone number
-- Dockerized, has typescript, and functional components
 - Checks for duplicate contacts with same names and numbers
+- Dockerized, and has functional components
+- Hosted on Vercel

 ## What I learned